bgtti/battleship/README.md

 03_dragShips.js:
-responsible for the drag and drop logic (ship positioning of players of type 'human'). the information about ship positioning is then sent to game.js.
+responsible for the drag and drop logic (ship positioning of players of type 'human'). the information about ship positioning is then sent to game.js. note this project uses Bernardo-Castilho's dragdroptouch polyfill to handle mobile drag and drop.

 04_game.js:
 responsible for the game loop.
 Uses values from the objects in factory.js and their methods.